SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 ```

 Now we have a couple options.
 Some people will tell babel to use the presets in
-the loader in the webpack config file like this:
+the loader directly in the webpack config file like this:

 ```javascript
 loaders: [